DancesWithDingo/ViewModelToolkit/README.md

 ViewModelToolkit is a .NET MAUI toolkit for users of the Model-View-ViewModel (MVVM) pattern.
 The package includes ViewModelBase, DialogManager and CoreNavigation, three components that can make a programmer's job much easier while providing a (relatively) simple, clean and consise codebase.

 In addition to providing the abstract `ViewModelBase` class, the additional components make it easier to navigate to your own pages *modally*, treating each navigation as an atomic awaitable task.
 Gone are the days tracking whether the user hit the cancel button, back button or the device hardware button.
-No matter how the dialog is closed, control returns to the statement *after* the navigation call, returning the result of the dialog.
+No matter how the user closes the dialog, control returns to the statement *after* the navigation call, returning the result of the dialog.

 ## ViewModelBase